mmukix/swag-checkout/README.md

 # swag-checkout

 This is a sample Playwright project demonstrating automated end-to-end testing of a web application.
-The project includes basic test scripts, page objects, and utilities.
+The project includes a basic test script, page objects, and utilities.

 This project favors Playwright-specific locators, including accessibility-driven selectors, to align with best practices and remain stable as the UI evolves.